BDC Hamburger Icon

 Open row

-Service professionals have an obligation to do their jobs within set standards so no harm comes to their clients.
+Service professionals have an obligation to do their jobs within set standards so their clients are not harmed.
 When a professional performs their duties in a manner that leads to property damage or bodily injury, they may be liable for negligence.

 What is professional negligence?

 Professional negligence occurs when an industry professional doesn’t properly fulfill their duties or obligations.
-While negligent acts are usually accidents, any resulting harm could lead to massive lawsuits stemming from someone not carrying out their responsibilities appropriately.
-Medical malpractice is an example of a professional negligence situation.
+Although negligent acts are usually accidents, any resulting harm could lead to massive lawsuits stemming from someone’s failure to carry out their responsibilities appropriately.
+Medical malpractice is an example of professional negligence.

 When professionals take on work, they’re expected to exercise “reasonable care” in carrying out their duties.
 Reasonable care means that others in the same situation would take specific actions to ensure a positive outcome.
-Mistakes can happen when someone doesn’t adhere to reasonable care, resulting in professional negligence.
+Mistakes can happen when someone doesn’t adhere to reasonable care, which can result in professional negligence.

-Malpractice insurance covers the mistakes medical or legal professionals make while conducting regular business operations.
+Malpractice insurance covers the mistakes that medical or legal professionals make while conducting regular business operations.

 What professions are vulnerable to negligence?

-These are some of the most common professions vulnerable to professional negligence accusations:
+These are some of the most common professions that are vulnerable to professional negligence accusations:

 • Lawyer